mpromonet/webrtc-streamer/README.md

 -------
 	cmake . && make

-It is possible to specify cmake parameters WEBRTCBUILD & WEBRTCROOT that indicate build type and path to  WebRTC SDK :
+It is possible to specify cmake parameters WEBRTCBUILD & WEBRTCDESKTOPCAPTURE :
  - $WEBRTCROOT/src should contains source (default is $(pwd)/../webrtc)
- - $WEBRTCROOT/src/out/$WEBRTCBUILD should contains libraries (default is Release)
+ - WEBRTCDESKTOPCAPTURE enabling desktop capture if available (default is ON)

 Usage
 ===============